 Public Consultation Process for First Review of the Regulation of Lobbying Act 2015

-It should be noted that submissions received and reports of any meetings undertaken by the Department with any external parties in response to this request will be published on the Department’s website and will be subject to Freedom of Information.
+Contributors were asked to note that submissions received and reports of any meetings undertaken by the Department with any external parties in response to this request would be published on the Department’s website and would be subject to Freedom of Information.

 Regulation of Lobbying Act 2015 – Enforcement provisions

 Minister for Public Expenditure and Reform, Paschal Donohoe T.D., signed the Commencement Order for the enforcement provisions for the Regulation of Lobbying Act 2015 on Monday, July 11 2016 .
-The enforcement provisions will take effect from 1st January 2017.
-The Minister also signed a regulation prescribing the position of Divisional Manager in Cork County Council as a designated public official for the purposes of the Act with effect from 1st September 2016.
+The enforcement provisions took effect from 1st January 2017.

 For information on the Enforcement Provisions, please click here.